HelpBot Assistant

 Add Bullet Chart Title

-You can add a title using title property to the Bullet Chart to provide quick information to the user about the data plotted in the Bullet Chart.
+You can add a title using the title property to the Bullet Chart to provide quick information to the user about the data plotted in the Bullet Chart.

 var bulletChart = new ej.charts.BulletChart({